EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-11-28 16:21]
 I export the database to backup.sql, now anyone can restore the database from backup.sql to get the basic data.

+[2025-11-28 17:05]
+Now the register function works well.
+After registering, user would be automatically logged in, and the JWTs would be stored in http-only cookie.